rabarbar15/Nest-social/README.md

 # NestSocial

 **NestSocial** is a social media API built with NestJS, allowing users to create, view, and interact with posts.
-This application features user registration, authentication, and functionalities such as liking and unliking posts, all while utilizing a relational database (MySQL) with Sequelize/TypeORM for data management.
+This application features user registration, authentication, and functionalities such as liking and unliking posts, all while utilizing a relational database (MySQL) with Sequelize for data management.

 ## Features